On the relationship between logarithmic TAQ and logarithmic THH: Introduction

 \subsection{Outline}

 In Section \ref{commjspace} we review our conventions and some basic properties of commutative ${\cal J}$-space monoids.
 In Section \ref{cycbar} we review the cyclic and replete bar constructions, and we interpret both in terms of appropriate simplicial tensors.
 Section \ref{logringspectra} recalls basic properties of logarithmic ring spectra and the logification construction, while in Section \ref{logthh} we discuss relative logarithmic ${\rm THH}$ and its basic properties.
 In Section \ref{logtaq} we provide the new description of log ${\rm TAQ}$, while in Section \ref{lastsection} we give the proof of Theorem \ref{mainthm}.
-In Section \ref{sec:cotangentcomplex} we give the cotangent complex interpretation of log ${\rm TAQ}$.
+In Section \ref{sec:discrete} we discuss log \'etale descent for tamely ramified extensions of discrete valuation rings, while in Section \ref{sec:cotangentcomplex} we give the cotangent complex interpretation of log ${\rm TAQ}$.